lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Since each atom has a charge that depends on its local environnement, the charge values are distributed around a mean value.
+    Since each atom has a charge that depends on its local environnement, the charge values are expected to be different for every atom in the system.
 We can plot the charge distribution :math:`P(q)`, using the charge values printed in the *.lammptrj* file.
 To do so, a custom *Python* script was written, you can download the notebook by clicking |plot_distribution|.